wangfowen/owenwangdotcom/_posts/2017-06-23-opportunity-inequality.md

 as easily afforded, so opportunities are sometimes passed over.

-I'm a bit of a junkie for self-help material and much of it talks about being positive and having confidence.
-Yet from talking to some friends from lower income families, I came to see that such advice is meaningless and impossible when you're not in a good state.
+I'm a bit of a junkie for self-help material and much of it talks about being positive and having confidence, just embracing risks.
+Yet from talking to some friends from lower income families, I came to see that such advice is impossible to follow when you're not in a good state.
 It's not really something you can fake it til you make it.
-If so much of your previous experience has pointed at outcomes turning out negatively, you'd be delusional to try and be positive.
+If so much of your previous experience has pointed at outcomes turning out negatively, you'd be delusional to bank on positivity changing things.
 If one mistake would bring your whole livelihood crashing down, how can you be confident that things will get better?
 If so much of your well being is outside of your control, how can you feel like anything is possible?

+There's research that shows that making above $75,000 a year doesn't impact happiness, but making more money does make a large difference up til that point.
-Research about happiness above 70k.
-The way I interpret that now is because people above that line don't have to worry about life and death, so there's a stability in which their minds can be at rest.
+The way I interpret that now is because people below it still have money weighing on their minds, influencing every decision they make.

 I was able to focus full time on my education because I didn't have such problems weighing on me, and that led me to further opportunities.
 I'm able to